Football Official

 College football question.
 When there is a offensive dead ball personal foul penalty right after a first down why is it a 1st and 10 instead of a 1st and 25 after the 15 yard Mark off?

-Asked by Myvols2002 about 5 years ago
+Asked by Myvols2002 over 5 years ago

 Until the chains are set, it is still the interval between the last play and the next snap.
 So you mark off the penalty before you technically declared the first down.
 Therefore you set the chains after you mark off the penalty.

-Asked by JB over 6 years ago
+Asked by BOB almost 6 years ago